 If multiple source approach is adopted, you will need to make sure your AVC provider(s) also creates a process to calculate any missing A V C value data and provide it to the ecosystem within the statutory timescales.

-We understand a view request applies in relation to an employment.
+We understand a view request applies at benefit level.
 For example: if the member has more than one pensionable record, they would be treated as an active member in one record and a deferred member in another record.
 View data for both records are returned to the ecosystem separately.
-Whilst your main scheme value data should be linked to an employment, you will need to make sure your A V C value data is also linked to an employment.
+Whilst your main scheme value data should be linked to an employment, you will need to make sure your A V C value data is also linked to the connected employment.

 Data action

-check your pensions administration software system can send main scheme value data within the timescales set out later in this section – do this by 1 April 2025
+before connection check your pension administration software system can send main scheme value data within the timescales set out later in this section

-consider introducing monthly data contributions (M D C) for all employers to achieve the timescales set out in this section – this should be done asap
+before connection consider introducing monthly data contributions (M D C) for all employers to achieve the timescales set out in this section

-AVCs – check your AVC provider(s) is able to facilitate the approach you adopt ie single or multiple source and provide data within the timescales set out later in this section
+AVCs – check your AVC provider(s) can facilitate the approach you adopt ie single or multiple source, and provide data within the timescales set out later in this section

-where any value data is out of date or you do not have value data stored, by 1 April 2025:
+before connection where any value data is out of date or you do not have value data stored:

-decide how you are going to calculate main scheme value data and what illustration date you will use when providing the data to the ecosystem within the timescales set out later in this section
+decide how you are going to calculate main scheme value data when providing the data to the ecosystem within the timescales set out later in this section

-AVCs – agree with your AVC provider(s) how they are going to calculate AVC value data, what illustration date will be used and how they will provide that data to you (single source) or direct to the ecosystem (multiple source).
+AVCs – agree with your AVC provider(s) how they are going to calculate AVC value data and how they will provide that data to you (single source) or direct to the ecosystem (multiple source)

 Record keeping action